underpin-project/dpp/README.md

 }
 ```

+## Softwares with count of packages
-## List softwares with count of packages they contain or depend on
+`DPP-package-count` returns all sofwares with a count of packages they contain or depend on.
-The count of packages is an indication of the complexity of the software:
+The is an indication of the complexity of the software:
 ```sparql
 PREFIX spdx: <http://spdx.org/rdf/terms#>
 select ?name (count(distinct ?pkg) as ?c) {